taminomara/psql-hooks/Detailed.md

 Hook for controlling function execution process.

-This is intended as support for loadable security policy modules, which may want to perform additional privilege checks on function entry or exit, or to do other internal bookkeeping.
+This hook is intended as support for loadable security policy modules, which may want to perform additional privilege checks on function entry or exit, or to do other internal bookkeeping.